-If stores in your area don’t carry the uniform pieces you need at prices you like, try shopping online.
+If stores in your area don’t carry the school uniform pieces you need at prices you like, try shopping online.
 Some online retailers specialize in school uniforms, and others have sections devoted to them.
 Good places to shop online include:

 - Amazon.
 The e-tail giant has an entire section called The School Uniform Shop.
 It provides links to uniform-appropriate garments from many popular brands, including Nautica, Izod, and Dockers.
 Alternatively, you can search for “school uniforms” to find apparel for girls and boys.
 Check out these Amazon savings tips for more ways to save.

 - French Toast.
 Online retailer French Toast deals in school uniforms for all ages, which you can search by school or gender.
-The site’s “bundle and save” feature offers two- and three-packs of identical shirts or pants for a discounted price per piece.
+The site also offers two- and three-packs of identical shirts or pants for a discounted price per piece.

 - Lands’ End.
-The school uniform shop at Lands’ End offers clothing in all sizes, from toddler to adult.
-Clothes are built to last and covered by the brand’s unconditional lifetime guarantee.
-There’s even a selection of adaptive clothing for kids with disabilities.
-These garments feature magnetic closures for easy dressing along with decorative buttons to maintain a uniform look.
+The school uniform shop at Lands’ End offers sturdy clothing in all sizes, from toddler to adult.
+Clothes are covered by the brand’s unconditional lifetime guarantee.
+There’s even a selection of adaptive garments for kids with disabilities.
+This apparel combines easy-to-use magnetic closures with decorative buttons for a uniform look.

 - Lee Uniforms.
 For teens and young adults, the Lee Uniforms store on Amazon offers school- and work-friendly pieces.
-The selection is limited, but the prices are very good.
+The selection is limited, but the prices are excellent.

 When shopping for uniforms online, you can save still more by using a mobile coupon app like Rakuten or Ibotta.
-If you prefer to shop from a computer, install a money-saving browser extension like Capital One Shopping to help you find the great prices and the available coupon codes.
+If you prefer to shop from a computer, install a money-saving browser extension like Capital One Shopping to help you find great prices and available coupon codes.